Nybrogade 18: Tvede family

 Johan Frederik Tvede, a master shoemaker, resided at the time of the 1850 census with his wife and two sons on the third floor.
 The elder of the two sons was the architect Vilhelm Tvede.
 He was married in 1857.
 The couple was at the time of the 1860 census living with their two daughters in the apartment on the second floor.
 Vilhelm Tvede's younger brother, Christiann, a mechanician, was still living with his parents in the apartment on the third floor.
 The building was at this point home to a total of 21 people.

 Vilhelm Tvede is from at least 1880 mentioned as the owner of the building.
 His family, now with five daughters and one son, was by then occupying the first, second and third floor.
 The son Gotfred Tvede (1863-1947) would also become an architect.
 He was 31 August 1895 married to Marie Dorph Petersen, daughter of actor and theatre director Jens Frederik Siegfried Dorph Petersen.
 He lived in the house in Nybrogade until his death.
 The only other residents at the time of the 1906 census was an antiques dealer, Theodor Ludvig Schandorff, who resided with his wife and daughter in the basement.
+Gotfred Tvede lived in the building until his death in 1947.

 Later history

 The composer Sven Gyldmark (1904-1981) resided on the third floor from 1946 to 1956.

+As of 2023, Nybrogade 18 is owned by E/F Nybrogade 18.
+The basement houses a café.
+There is one condominium on each of the upper floors.